A few words about blocking people

 Since I realised I’m autistic and I decided to mask less the feeling of being a pupet disappeared but the feeling of blocking people was still with me.
 It was the worst when I was with women.
 I could talk with them for a few minutes only and then I felt like I want to block them, so instead of pretending I chose to withdraw.

 And now, what I just realised is, that I didn’t have that feeling at all when I was on the radio show.
-The show takes two hours and I was invited for the first hour, but at some point, during a music break, I was asked if I wanted to stay longer and I said I’d rather not.
+The show took two hours and I was invited for the first hour, but at some point, during a music break, I was asked if I wanted to stay longer and I said I’d rather not.
 But when the first hour finished I realised that apart from the fact I was worried I wouldn’t have enough to say for that second hour I could actually stay.
-I remember being really surprised by that feeling but only now realised I felt this way because I didn’t want to ‘block’ those two ladies.
+I remember being really surprised by that feeling but only now I realised I felt this way because I didn’t want to ‘block’ those two ladies.
 I was allowing them to be themselves, and therefore I felt much better about me being myself.

 It seems to me like, as the result of that experience, my whole perception of what I want from life may once again change.
 I even wonder if I still want to be the lived experience speaker?
 Maybe I didn’t even really want to be one and only saw that as a solution to the problem: I can’t connect with people in normal circumstances so if I’m on the stage talking about my experience it will be a situation where I can be myself, talk about how I feel, answer questions – but all from people who are distant to me, and I never have to reciprocate their attention.
 I possibly didn’t fully realise my motivation but I think that’s what it was.